 Step 1: File a Complaint Form

 The complainant should fill out the ADA Complaint Form, giving all of the information requested.
 The signed ADA Complaint Form should be filed in writing with the ADA Coordinator within 60 days of the alleged disability-related discrimination complaint.
 Upon request, reasonable accommodation will be provided to complete the form.
 Alternative methods for filing a complaint, such as personal interviews or audio recording of the complaint will be made available for persons with disabilities upon request.
-Complete the ADA Complaint Form and mail to:
+Complete the ADA Complaint Form.

 Julia K. Yager